 Passive Door Locking: This option allows you to select whether the doors automatically lock during normal vehicle exit.
-When the ignition is turned off and all doors become closed, the vehicle will determine how many keyless access transmitters remain in the vehicle interior.
-If at least one keyless access transmitter has been removed from the interior of the vehicle, the doors will lock after a short delay.
+When the ignition is turned off and all doors become closed, the vehicle will determine how many RKE transmitters remain in the vehicle interior.
+If at least one RKE transmitter has been removed from the interior of the vehicle, the doors will lock after a short delay.

-For example, if there are two keyless access transmitters in the vehicle and one is removed, the other will be locked in.
-The keyless access transmitter locked in the vehicle can still be used to start the vehicle or unlock the doors, if needed.
-A person approaching the outside of the locked vehicle without an authorized keyless access transmitter, however, will not be able to open the door, even with a transmitter in the vehicle.
+For example, if there are two RKE transmitters in the vehicle and one is removed, the other will be locked in.
+The RKE transmitter locked in the vehicle can still be used to start the vehicle or unlock the doors, if needed.
+A person approaching the outside of the locked vehicle without an authorized RKE transmitter, however, will not be able to open the door, even with a transmitter in the vehicle.